mattpitkin/lancstro/README.md

 > python setup.py sdist
 > ```

-This should create a `dist/` directory containing a file with the extension `.whl`.
+This should create a `dist/` directory containing a file with the extension `.whl` (built by including the `bdist_wheel` argument).
 This is the Python wheel.
+It should also contain a tarball of the package (built by including the `sdist` argument).

-It is often best to first upload this to [PyPI's testing repository](https://packaging.python.org/guides/using-testpypi/) (you'll need to [register a separate account](https://test.pypi.org/account/register/) for this unfortunately), which can be done using `twine` with:
+It is often best to first upload these products to [PyPI's testing repository](https://packaging.python.org/guides/using-testpypi/) (you'll need to [register a separate account](https://test.pypi.org/account/register/) for this), which can be done using `twine` with:

 ```bash
 twine upload -r testpypi dist/*